- Founders in the Cloud

 Cold brew – OK, I’m not a coffee drinker, but the point is buying beverages and snacks for the team is not the best use of funds early on.

-Branding – Picking colors schemes, logos & fonts feels like work, but contribute nothing to product-market fit.
-Brand is for when you scale.
+Branding – Picking colors schemes, logos & fonts feels like work, but contributes nothing to product-market fit.
+Branding is for when you scale.

 The ideal name – Meta started as “The Facebook”.
 Your name should be good enough to get started, then adjust when you have traction.

-Fancy website – Also feels porductive, but unless it is part of the user experience, like digital media startups, don’t spend too much time here.
+Fancy website – Feels productive to build a nice website, but unless it is part of the user experience, like digital media startups, don’t spend too much time here.

 Paid fund raisers – Good investors don’t invest in startups that outsource fund raising.
-So you pay money to get the worst investors.
+You end up paying money to get the worst investors.

-Formal advisors – Advisors can be helpful for highly technical fields (biotech, deep tech), but mostly just work & headaches for founders.
+Formal advisors – Advisors can be helpful for highly technical fields (biotech, deep tech), but mostly they just add work & headaches for founders.

-Big logos – Signing notable companies as customers get you too consumed by their needs without considering the wider market.
+Big logos – Signing big enterprise companies as customers gets you too consumed by their needs without considering the wider market.

 Partnerships – A few startups were successful using partners as a go-to-market strategy.
 For the other 99% of startups, it’s the wrong path.